-Mr. Hasegawa graduated with honors in 1998 from the University of Chicago Law School, where he was Articles Editor of the University of Chicago Legal Forum.
-He has been named a “Super Lawyers Rising Star” in both Northern and Southern California.
+Mr. Hasegawa graduated with honors from the University of Chicago Law School, where he was Articles Editor of the University of Chicago Legal Forum.
+He was named a “Super Lawyers Rising Star” in both Northern and Southern California.

 Mr. Hasegawa serves as Phillips & Cohen LLP’s General Counsel.
 He is admitted to the bar in California.

-- "The SEC's Secret Enforcement Weapon: Whistleblowers", Stephen Hasegawa, Private Funds Management, Aug.
-06, 2014
+- “The SEC’s Secret Enforcement Weapon: Whistleblowers” – Private Funds Management